Spin-Electric Coupling in Lead Halide Perovskites

 The Hamiltonian in Eq.~(\ref{eq:Hamiltonian}) allows us to calculate the low-frequency Verdet coefficient.
-Assuming that $t_3\! \ll\! \Delta$, we derive the expression that agrees with Eq.~(\ref{eq:fit_Verdet}):
+Assuming that $t_3\! \ll\! \Delta$, we derive an expression that agrees with Eq.~(\ref{eq:fit_Verdet}):

 where $n$ is the refractive index, $C_0$ is a constant that depends on $t$ and the specific form of $Q_{\alpha}({\bf k})$ (see also the companion paper~\cite{Volosniev2022}).
 First of all, we note that in the limit $\mu\!\!=\!\!0$ (pure minimal coupling to Eq.~(\ref{eq:naive})) $V(\omega)\!\! \sim \!\!
-1/\left( \Delta^2-\omega^2\right)^2$, which qualitatively disagrees with experimental data, see Fig.~\ref{fig:faraday}B. In the opposite limit $t\!\!=\!\!0$, $C_0=0$, and hence $V(\omega\!=\!0)\!=\!0$.
-Therefore the actual $V(\omega)$ can be accounted for only if both $\mu$ and $t$ are finite.
-It is also noteworthy that around $\omega=0$, the Becquerel curve computed for the data in Fig.~\ref{fig:fit_mu}B and $\gamma$ chosen to match the high frequency data \citep{Sabatini2020}, differs from the fit according to Eq.~(\ref{eq:fit_Verdet}) by only a constant offset, see Fig.~\ref{fig:faraday}B.
+1/\left( \Delta^2-\omega^2\right)^2$, which qualitatively disagrees with our experimental data presented in Fig.~\ref{fig:faraday}B. In the opposite limit ($t=0$), $C_0=0$, and hence $V(\omega\!=\!0)\!=\!0$.
+Therefore, the observed functional form of $V(\omega)$ can be explained only if both $\mu$ and $t$ are finite.
+It is also noteworthy that around $\omega=0$, the Becquerel curve computed for the data in Fig.~\ref{fig:fit_mu}B and $\gamma$ chosen to match the high frequency data~\citep{Sabatini2020}, differs from the fit according to Eq.~(\ref{eq:fit_Verdet}) by only a constant offset, see Fig.~\ref{fig:faraday}B.